What are the Objectives of an Audit?

 Type of objective changes as per Type of Audit.
 Below is the list of 7 main types of audit and their objectives:-

-- Evaluation of capacity and efficiency of all level Management of the entity.
+- Evaluation of capacity and efficiency of all level management of the entity;

 - An external audit can be fruitful if the internal auditor is not reliable.

 - Auditors have limited time to conduct the audit and they need to submit the audit reportThe Audit ReportAn audit report is a document prepared by an external auditor at the end of the auditing process that consolidates all of his findings and observations about a company's financial statements. to the owner of the entity within a stipulated time.

 - This is not possible for the auditors to find all errors and frauds in the Books of accounts and accounting records.